oliveirafhm/NI2Blender/README.txt

-This project is a of my master thesis
+This project is a part of my master thesis

 Demo: http://www.youtube.com/watch?v=Qebbo2s1GB0